-Although the Albanian diaspora is scattered around the world, Albanian cuisine is new to many first time visitors to Tirana.
-It’s often described as being similar to Turkish and Greek cuisine, and you’ll definitely find those influences, but Albania has many dishes unique to the various regions of Albania.
-In this guide, we recommend the best Tirana food tour where you’ll get to experience traditional Albanian cuisine and regional specialties.
+It’s often described as being similar to Turkish, Greek and Italian cuisine, and you’ll definitely find those influences, but Albania has many dishes unique to the various regions of Albania.

 Tirana Food Tour